-I am Eeta Noire.
+I am Eeta.

-I carry diagnoses the world often misunderstands: Schizophrenia.
+I carry diagnoses the world often misunderstands: DID.
 Bipolar Disorder.
 OCD.
 Gender Dysphoria.
 A congenital heart condition.
-But before the diagnoses came the silence.
-Before the language, there was poetry.
+But before the diagnoses came the silence, before language, there was poetry.
+I began writing in the dark, a kid lost to solitude, in my father’s library.
+No poetry books, no maps, only the pull of something that needed to escape before it swallowed me whole.

 I didn’t choose creation.